Arkay-1248/Do-Not-Go-Gentle/Readme.md

 ### Controller Support?

-Yes, just refer to this [modpage](https://www.nexusmods.com/skyrimspecialedition/mods/88974).
+Yes, just refer to the picture in this [modpage](https://www.nexusmods.com/skyrimspecialedition/mods/88974) after enabling the related "8-Hotkey Controller Map for OCPA" mod in the Optional separator

 ### In-Game MCM options